-The site features a prominent view to Boulder Canyon, which has become less prominent due to growth of trees on the site and along Boulder Creek.
+The site features a prominent view to Boulder Canyon, which has become less prominent due to growth of trees on the site.
+The view between the upper level area of the site to Boulder Creek has changed due to understory and tree growth.